j-4ck/j-4ck.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Since I was 12 years old I have been in love with programming.
-During my 7 year entanglement I have been able to explore many fields, and find out what I love the most.
+During my almost decade long entanglement I have been able to explore many fields, and find out what I love the most.
 This started off as general data storage and management but quickly expanded into the world of cyber security from the age of 14.
-This led to my great understanding of networking and systems architecture, and also made it easier for me to learn more programming languages now that I had the mind of a programmer.
-Due to this, I spent a few more years teaching myself many languages such as Python, Golang, C++ just to name a few.
+This led to my great understanding of networking and systems architecture, and also made it easier for me to learn more programming languages now that I was able to approach challenges programmatically.
+Due to this, I spent a few more years teaching myself many languages such as Python and Golang.

 The aim of the blog
 ======